RSDKModding/RSDKv5-Decompilation/dependencies/android/README.md

       * Linux: `ln -s "[path]" "[name-of-symlink]"`
 * Open `[root]/android/` in Android Studio, install the NDK and everything else that it asks for, and build.

-The working directory will be at `[sdcard root]/RSDK/v5`. **Please note that GL shaders are required, or you will get a black screen.** Read the Shaders section in [the OGL README](../ogl/README.md#shaders) for a guide on how to install them.
+**Please note that GL shaders are required, or you may get a black screen or crash.** Read [the Shaders question in the FAQ](../../FAQ.md#q-why-arent-videosfilters-working-while-using-gl) for a guide on how to install them.

 ## Common build issues (Windows)